Identity, Physical, Digital

 Until now, society’s approach to addiction has been to paint the issue in black and white.
 In creating the identity for Drugs Over Dinner, we took inspiration from this cultural oversight and styled the identity in stark black and white.
 It evokes the intersection and overlapping of the two Ds — Dinner & Drugs.
 The resulting op art and psychedelic moiré give the illusion of a continuous letter.
-The maze–like quality also references current drug culture and our political and societal inability to navigate the issue.
+The maze–like quality also references current drug culture and our societal inability to navigate the issue.

 In 2016, Facing Addiction became the official partner of Drugs Over Dinner, and in 2017 Facing Addiction merged with the National Council on Alcoholism and Drug Dependence.

 “We are calling on everyone across the country to have dinner with the people they care about and to break the silence on drugs and addiction by discussing it.”

 — Dr. Oz

 Art Direction, Identity Manual, Print Collateral System, Digital Collateral System, Environmental Graphic System, Promotional Print Materials, Strategy, User Experience Design, User Interface Design and Development, CMS Development, Responsive Design